OtabekAz/qa5-project/_DOCS/user/login.md

 ### User Interface

 ##### Header
-Hyperlink “Progress Monitor” return to homepage app.pasv.us.
+* Hyperlink “Progress Monitor” return to homepage app.pasv.us.

-Buttons: Login, Register.
+* Buttons: Login, Register.

+#### Dmitriy Kovalenko
+### Body
+ * User has to fill 2 required text fields: email and password.
+ * These fields should correspond user’s email and password while their registration.